OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 These two hotspots can be used together to create a phase based object up and down movement (see sewer_map for example)

-To use, setup your desired objects and few `waterPhaseHotspot` (with `Phase` param set) and connect them to the `waterRiseHotspot`
+To use, setup your desired objects and few `waterPhaseHotspot` (with `Phase` param set) and connect them to the `waterRiseHotspot`.

-They should rise/lower between `waterPhaseHotspot` phases.
+Objects rise/lower between `waterPhaseHotspot` phases.

+If you want to set some dynamic stuff, you can connect any object to the `waterPhaseHotspot`, and it will be switched on/off accordingly, if you want to reverse the behaviour, add `KeepDisabled` param to the object (switching changes `Enabled` variable and sends `switch` event)

-Options you can set are:
+Options you can set for `waterRiseHotspot`:
 - `loop` decides whether always start from end/beginning if `true` or just reverse the order if `false`
 - `defaultStep` movement step per frame (higher means everything moves faster)
 - `phaseChangeTime` how often does phases advance
 - `bobbingMlt` defines the strength of objects bobbing, lower values increase the bobbing, (default: `800`)

+Options you can set for `waterPhaseHotspot`:
+- `Phase` decides what phase number in order it is